Abortion rights: New state bans, yet another Supreme Court case and Biden’s Florida dream - KESQ

 A restrictive, six-week abortion law in the once-key electoral state of Florida goes into effect on May 1 and has Democrats hoping to use the issue to make it a battleground once again.
 The new Florida law has limited exemptions for rape, incest and to protect the life of the mother.

 A restrictive 1864 law goes back into effect for the first time in anyone’s lifetime in Arizona as early as June 8, according to the state attorney general in an online post trying to explain the law for citizens, although she says things are in “flux.”
-The state House squashed an effort to repeal the 160-year-old abortion ban, which includes only an exemption to protect the life of the mother, but the state Senate has left the door open.
+The state House has so far squashed efforts to repeal the 160-year-old abortion ban, which includes only an exemption to protect the life of the mother, but the state Senate has left the door open.
+Supporters of repealing the bill hope to try again in the state House to get a vote on their repeal measure.

 In the election